onurerhan/onurerhan.github.io/content/contact.md

 title = "Contact"
 +++

-You can send me a mail at contact@onurerhan.com
+You can send me an email at contact@onurerhan.com